 Mangos are a good source of natural sugars and vitamins, in particular Beta-carotene, Vitamin A, Vitamin B1 (Thiamine), Vitamin B2 (Riboflavin) and Vitamin C (Ascorbic acid).

-The gum exude is used in dressings for scabies and cracked, dry skin, mostly on the sole of the feet.
+The gum-exude is used in dressings for scabies and cracked, dry skin, mostly on the sole of the feet.

 Mango flowers, particularly those of commercial varieties, are susceptible to fungal attack, with a dry period needed during flowering and fruit-set to produce a good crop of quality fruit.
-For this reason, commercial varieties are most productive in seasonally dry climates, generally frost-free subtropical and tropical areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 700 to 5000 mm and a dry season of 3 to 8 months.
+For this reason, commercial varieties are most productive in seasonally dry climates, generally frost-free subtropical and tropical climates with annual lows of 12 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 700 to 5000 mm and a dry season of 3 to 8 months.

 Ordinary, non-commercial varieties are less affected by humid conditions during flowering and will produce fair to good quality fruit in areas with a short dry season, or where the dry season is not pronounced.
-Worth trying in these areas are fungal (anthracnose) resistant varieties such as ‘Caraboa’, 'Carrie’, 'Chenna-Swarnarekha', ‘Earlygold’, ‘Edward’, ‘Florigon’, 'Fairchild’, 'Nariayal', ‘Paris’, 'Rapoza’, ‘Saigon’ and 'Van Dyke'.
+Worth trying in these areas are fungal (anthracnose) resistant varieties such as ‘Caraboa’, 'Carrie’, 'Chenna-Swarnarekha', ‘Earlygold’, ‘Edward’, ‘Florigon’, 'Fairchild’, 'King Thai', 'Nariayal', ‘Paris’, 'Rapoza’, ‘Saigon’ and 'Van Dyke'.

 Mango seeds start to lose their viability after about three months and are best sown soon after the fruit has ripened.